 - move to Colorado

-- open your home to children who will attempt to manipulate and push you away in sometimes disturbing ways
+- open your home to children who will attempt to push you away in sometimes disturbing ways, around the clock

 - remain calm and empathetic – yet firm – no matter the circumstances